slatedb/slatedb/rfcs/0007-handling-corruption.md

     // If we want the database to become unavailable until
     // corruption is fixed, return an error and SlateDB will
-    // preform a safe shutdown.
+    // perform a safe shutdown.
     return fmt.Errorf("Corruption Detected: %s", d.String())

     // Else we return no error, and the database remains available.